-2. CPT Track: Students who choose to participate in the CPT program must adhere to Regulation 8 CFR 214.2(f)(10)(i) cited below:

-"an F-1 student may be authorized by the DSO to participate in a curricular practical training program that is an integral part of an established curriculum.
+In accordance with 8 C.F.R. § 214.2(f)(10)(i), An F-1 student may be authorized by the DSO to participate in a curricular practical training program that is an integral part of an established curriculum.
 Curricular practical training is defined to be alternative work/study, internship, cooperative education, or any other type of required internship or practicum that is offered by sponsoring employers through cooperative agreements with the school.
-Students who have received one year or more of full-time curricular practical training are ineligible for post-completion academic training.
-Exceptions to the one academic year requirement are provided for students enrolled in graduate studies that require immediate participation in curricular practical training.
-A request for authorization for curricular practical training must be made to the DSO.
-A student may begin curricular practical training only after receiving his or her Form I-20 with the DSO endorsement."
+These programs offer Sullivan University Non-Immigrant (F-1) students the opportunity to participate in Curricular Practical Training (CPT).